-The holidays are one of the peak seasons for travel, and it is the perfect time to take your pet along with you.
-Whether you are off on a ski vacation, visiting family or perhaps enjoying the magical feeling of a Swiss village at Christmas time, having your best friend along will make the trip more enjoyable.
+The holidays are one of the busiest seasons for travel, and it is the perfect time to take your pet along with you.
+Whether you are off on a ski vacation, visiting family or perhaps enjoying the magical feeling of a Swiss village at Christmas time, having your best friend along will make your trip more memorable and enjoyable.

-Pet Crates are a great way to keep your pet safe when traveling in the car.
+Pet crates or pet carriers are a great way to keep your pet safe when traveling in the car.
 Unless a pet is confined or harnessed, its behavior can cause great distraction to the driver of the vehicle.
 As much as we all like our smaller pet in our lap, it is detrimental to the safety of the pet, the driver, and the passengers riding in the car.
-A collision, even at a slow speed, can seriously injure an unrestrained pet.
-The safety of your pet is your responsibility.
-Be sure and buckle them in with a pet harness or confine them in a crate.
+Crate your pet or use a pet harness.

-You will need lodging on the way.
+Call your hotel and ask them about their hotel pet policies.
+Avoid surprises when you arrive.
 A great majority of pet friendly hotels, motels and bed & breakfasts that accept pets but they do not always accept all types and sizes.
-It is important to make your reservations in advance and ask about their pet policy.
-Under no circumstances should you leave your pet in the car overnight.
+It is important to make your reservations in advance.

 Everything you need for safe and enjoyable travel with your pet can be found at PetTravelStore.com